snltd/SexyMF/README.md

 also respected in zones.

+### Managing Services in the Local Zone

+Again, by "local zone", I mean the zone in which the `sexymf.js` process is running.
+This may be global or an NGZ.

+To be able to manage all SMF services within the local zone, create a user as follows:

+    # useradd -u 9206 -g 10 -d / -s /bin/ksh -c "SexyMF user" \
+      -P 'Service Management,Service Operator' smfuser

+Then run `sexymf.js` as that user.
+The SMF manifest `support/sexymf.xml` will do the job.

 ### Managing Services in Other Zones

 As mentioned above, you must specify a zone when you make a SexyMF API call.